 The 3D approach involves three steps:

-You have probably heard of the saying "How do you eat an elephant?"...."One bite at a time".
+You have probably heard the saying, "How do you eat an elephant?"...."One bite at a time".

 I remember my elephant project was writing my PhD.
-I was procrastinating on the task – I knew I should write it but there was always something more pressing (or more interesting!).
+I was procrastinating on the task – I knew I should write it, but there was always something more pressing (or interesting!).

 Why does the divide and conquer strategy work for overcoming procrastination?

-When you achieve success in small chunks it builds your confidence and motivation to keep on going.
+Achieving success in small chunks builds your confidence and motivation to keep on going.

-Even some recent research by Ken Sheldon out of the University of Missouri says that if we move towards a goal we feel happier.
-I certainly felt happier writing my first draft of chapter 1!
+Even some recent research by Ken Sheldon out of the University of Missouri says that we feel happier if we move towards a goal – and I certainly felt happier writing my first draft of chapter 1!

-Is it the tough project?
-Maybe it is the the exercise program, or the decision that you are putting off about retirement savings.
+Is it a challenging project?
+Maybe it is the exercise program or the decision you are putting off about retirement savings.

-Now when you have completed writing all the sub-tasks order them in sequence so that you complete them one after the other.
+When you have completed writing all the sub-tasks, order them in sequence so that you complete them one after the other.

-Now you may still not know which task to do or how to order them…that is OK…just pick a task and start.
+Now you may still not know which task to do or how to order them - that is OK.
+The important thing is to pick a task and start.

-You may dilly dally around a bit but once you get started you will crank into higher gear.
+You may want to dilly-dally around, but once you get started, you will crank into a higher gear.

-Be careful here – as once you have created a bunch of subtasks you may feel the urge to stop – and use this is just another reason to procrastinate.
+Be careful here – once you have created a bunch of subtasks, you may feel the urge to stop – and this is just another reason to procrastinate.

 But the goal here is to start!

-Because the prefrontal cortex gets tired after this focus time and is looking to switch tasks.
-So keep your bites small or in the adage ‘don’t bite of more than you can chew.
+Because the prefrontal cortex gets tired after this focus time and is looking to switch tasks, you are in danger of falling for your procrastination pick-up lines.

-Don't forget to reward yourself for getting starting.
 Rewards reinforce the great start that you have made and push you to keep going.
 There are many ways to reward yourself for your tiniest victories which include